parap/todo/Readme.md

 The list includes daily, weekly, normal tasks.
 Also it allows to create revolver tasks (tasks including ordered sub-tasks).

-- internationalize it (add Russian templates and transcripts)

 - add weekly and monthly tasks;
 - allow to set tasks for particular date.